opticdev/optic-custom-rules-starter/README.md

 ### Writing your own rules

-This starter template includes [ruleset package](https://github.com/opticdev/optic/tree/main/projects/rulesets-base) which can be used to write rules on different parts of OpenAPI specs.
+This starter template includes [rulesets-base](https://github.com/opticdev/optic/tree/main/projects/rulesets-base) which is used to write rules on different parts of OpenAPI specs.

 ```typescript
 const has201StatusCode = new OperationRule({